webbje/tufte-jekyll-clay-harmon53-webbje/README.md

 ## Demo

 A sample site with self-documenting content is available [here](http://clayh53.github.io/tufte-jekyll/) on github pages.
+Start with this I'd suggest to get any pull requests that may be more recent than this fork of the code.

 ## Installation

 I'm not going to go into great detail here.
 I am just going to assume that anyone interested in either Jekyll, Edward Tufte's work or Github has some basic skills.
 I created this with Ruby 2.2.0 and Jekyll 2.5.3.
-There is absolutely nothing exotic going on here, so you can probably make any recent version of Jekyll work with this setup.
+There is absolutely nothing exotic going on here, so you can probably make any recent version of Jekyll work with this setup (JW note: see "Required-Gems" for the self consistet set of Gems required to be installed.
+Do not install Jekyll using apt install, install instead using "gem install jekyll" and use the gem versions listed in Required-Gems to avoid tedious manual updates of gems to the right versions through trial and error.

 So copy, pull, download a zipfile or whatever and fire it up.